All Episodes

 And President Bush came on the program for 35 or 40 seconds.

-Kathleen Cookie is trying to find it now to roll it off.
+Kathleen Cookie is trying to find it now to roll it off so that we can go back and revisit this.

-That entire morning, late morning celebration of the Pope in America and the worldwide vision of America and the Catholic Church.
+But I think it is, well, I don't know what it is, but the fact that that song was chosen again today by the president and at that birthday celebration for the Pope, that entire morning, late morning celebration of the Pope in America and the worldwide vision of America and the Catholic Church.

-I just, it all came together, and it was a moment of great solemnity and profundity to me.
+It all came together, and it was a moment of great solemnity and profundity to me.

-I say, how coincidental is it that the president chose that song again for his library dedication.
+I say, how coincidental is it that the president chose that song again for his library dedication?

-So we've I want to go back, I want to play.
+So we've, I want to go back, I want to play, I want to play it for you again.

 I want to share my passion for this with you.